MaximilianLombardo/PySCES/README.md

   - Network visualization utilities
   - Protein activity visualization

+- ✅ **Experimental Implementations**: Alternative implementations for research purposes
+  - PyTorch-based implementations
+  - MLX-optimized implementations for Apple Silicon
+  - Moved to experimental directory for reference

 ## Current Development Focus

 We are currently focusing on the following areas: